 Walkthrough Inspections are comprehensive inspections without a written report.
 A Walkthrough Inspection is for clients who require the physical inspection, but don’t need a report.

 Furthermore, a Walkthrough Inspection fee is normally half that of a Comprehensive Inspection.

 Usually, their reasons are one of the following:

-- Sometimes home buyers don’t want or need a comprehensive inspection of the property they want to buy because they are on a tight budget.
+- Sometimes home buyers don’t want or need a comprehensive inspection and report of the property they want to buy because they are on a tight budget.

 - Clients sometimes have shortlisted some of the homes they are interested in.
 All they require, at this point, is the assurance that there is not something seriously wrong with one or more of the shortlisted houses before committing to signing an “Offer to Purchase” and having a home inspection.

 - Because of circumstances, some buyers will need an inspection of a house they found on the internet.
 In this instance, they need is the assurance that the house they are interested in is worth the effort to inspect for themselves.
 Obviously, on these occasions, they are either too busy or have to travel some distance to view the house.

 - Other clients have done their own inspection of the house they are interested in, but require only the assurance that there are no serious and/or expensive defects or maintenance issues.

 For example, I’ve had times when clients have contacted me far away places, like Cape Town, to give them an idea of the condition of a house in Randburg.

 In these instances, this type of inspection is handy and ideal for those clients.

 Walkthrough Inspections are Informal